Rhode Island man sentenced on child porn, sex abuse charges

 PROVIDENCE, R.I.
-(AP) - A Rhode Island man who had thousands of child pornography images and videos stored on electronic devices, including videos that show him sexually assaulting a girl, was sentenced Tuesday to 20 years in prison federal prosecutors said.
+(AP) - A Rhode Island man who had thousands of child pornography images and videos stored on electronic devices, including videos that show him sexually assaulting a girl, was sentenced Tuesday to 20 years in prison, federal prosecutors said.

 Robert Barrie, 41, who lived in North Providence and Pawtucket, was twice arrested for sharing child pornography online in May 2015 and July 2017, according to the office of Aaron Weisman, the U.S. attorney for Rhode Island.